 - 1 cup powdered sugar

 - Preheat oven to 425.
-Use about 1 Tbs melted butter to grease the bottom of a 9 inch cake pan.
+Use 1 tablespoon softened butter to grease the bottom and sides of a 9 inch cake pan.
 Set aide.

-- In a medium bowl combine sugar, brown sugar, cinnamon, and salt.
-Mix together.
-Add in vanilla and cut in butter with a fork or your hands until well combined.
-Set aside.
+- In a medium bowl combine sugar, brown sugar, cinnamon, salt and vanilla.
+Mix together and set aside.

 - In a large bowl whisk together flour, sugar, baking powder, baking soda, and salt.
 Using a liquid measuring cup, measure 1 cup of buttermilk, add 1/4 cup other milk (I used 1%) and then whisk in 2 Tbs melted butter.
-Mix buttermilk mixture into dry ingredients until just combined, then knead with your hands for about 30 seconds.
-(I recommend flouring hands first as the dough will be quite sticky)
+Mix buttermilk mixture into dry ingredients until just combined, then knead with well-floured hands for about 30 seconds, sprinkling in a little extra flour as needed if dough is too sticky to work with.

-- Lightly flour a clean work surface.
-Use hands to press dough into a 12x10 inch rectangle. (does not have to be exact or perfectly rectangular).
-Brush 2 Tbs softened butter onto the entire surface of the dough.
-Spread filling evenly onto dough coming to about 1/2 inch of edges.
+- Generously flour a clean work surface.
+Roll (or press with fingertips) dough into a 12x10 inch rectangle. (does not have to be exact).
+Brush 2 tablespoons softened butter onto the entire surface of the dough.
+Sprinkle brown sugar filling evenly onto dough coming to about 1/2 inch of edges.

 - Lightly press filling into dough.
 If including optional raisins, now sprinkle them on top of the dough.
 Starting with the long end of the rectangle, roll the dough to the opposite end.
-Roll the dough back and forth to shape it evenly into a log shape.
+Pinch to seal along the length of the rolls to seal the filling in.
 Pinch the ends together and cut off the excess, about 1/2 inch.
 Cut the dough into 8 equal sections.

 - Place one roll in the middle of the buttered cake pan and then place the remaining seven rolls evenly around the first.
 Brush the tops with remaining 2 Tbs melted butter.